 Some initial indications exist at European level of instances which bear the hallmarks of suspected trafficking.
 In a survey of instances of trafficking as reported and/or investigated by European authorities, conducted by the EU Fundamental Rights Agency in the latter half of 2022, some preliminary information can be ascertained as regards the developing nature of this issue at present.
-Of the differing number of cases being investigated as suspected trafficking cases in several countries, many were found by the authorities to not constitute trafficking.
+Of the differing number of cases being investigated as suspected trafficking.
 However, issues of exploitation within the sex trade, illegal adoption and forced surrogacy, labor exploitation and online exploitation of vulnerable Ukrainians through social media channels were evident.

 This lack of upsurge in confirmed trafficking cases in this context, to many experts in the field, is conspicuous by its absence and in assuming that minimal levels of exploitation have occurred.
 As evidenced earlier, following the 2014 conflict in Ukraine, trafficking impacts were seen in the period 2016 to 2021.
 What may be perceived as an absence of cases now, therefore, could well be in reality a lag in detection and visibility of the issue.
-International bodies such as ODHIR have thus made strong recommendations658 to state authorities to significantly improve the environment for prevention and early detection of trafficking cases, such as:
+International bodies such as ODHIR have thus made strong recommendations to state authorities to significantly improve the environment for prevention and early detection of trafficking cases, such as:

-UN Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict (2023) Joint Statement by OSCE Special Representative Richey and UN Special Representative Patten on preventing and responding to trafficking for the purpose of sexual exploitation and sexual violence in the context of the Russian invasion of Ukraine' [accessed 25 May 2023]
+UN Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict (2023) 'Joint Statement by OSCE Special Representative Richey and UN Special Representative Patten on preventing and responding to trafficking for the purpose of sexual exploitation and sexual violence in the context of the Russian invasion of Ukraine' [accessed 25 May 2023]